-When it's raining or sleeting, a Packable Rain Poncho will save you from toweling off a soaked and shivering companion, or it will help protect your dog from high wind gusts.
-It's lightweight, so it won't weigh your pet down, yet it can keep your pet dry, especially around his ears and head.
+When it's raining or sleeting, a London Slicker Dog Raincoat by Petrageous will save you from toweling off a soaked and shivering companion, or it will help protect your dog from high wind gusts.
+It's lightweight, so it won't weigh your pet down, yet it can keep your pet dry, especially around her ears and head.

 Remember the pain of walking across hot sand at the beach?
 Your dog faces situations like this all the time on sizzling summer sidewalks.
-Winter is no kinder to his paws, especially if he must wade through snow or walk across ice.
-Boots provide excellent protection from these extremes, and can also be a good idea if you walk your dog regularly on hard, abrasive pavement, or off-road where he might encounter glass, thorns, or other hazards.
-Leather soled
+Winter is no kinder to her paws, especially if she must wade through snow or walk across ice.
+Boots provide excellent protection from these extremes, and can also be a good idea if you walk your dog regularly on hard, abrasive pavement, or off-road where she might encounter glass, thorns, or other hazards.
+Rubber-soled

-Because your dog cannot easily keep a blanket over him throughout a chilly night, pajamas are a good solution.
+Because your dog cannot easily keep a blanket over her throughout a chilly night, pajamas are a good solution.

-My Favorite Dog Jammies are poly/cotton jammies that keep pet dander and hair to a minimum in your home.
+Cozy Thermal Jammies are cotton/poly thermal-weave jammies that keep pet dander and hair to a minimum in your home.
 Jersey-style cuffs on all four legs help keep cold air out, which older pets are sure to appreciate.

 If you run or walk after dark, you know to protect yourself with reflective gear.
 What about your dog?
-For optimum safety, dress him in a Reflective Dog Vest.
-For added style, remember that many of our sporty sweatshirts, sweaters and jackets can be personalized.
+For optimum safety, dress her in a Taos Reflective Coat, with wide reflective tape strips to boost nighttime visibility.
+For added style, remember that many of our sporty sweatshirts, sweaters, and jackets can be personalized.

 Hiking near water?
 Boating?
 Swimming?
 If yes, always safeguard your pet in a pet life preserver.